 Stress - May decrease the amount of blood flow to the stomach, which makes the lining of the stomach more vulnerable to injury from stomach acid.

 Medication – Prolonged use of non-steroidal anti-inflammatory drugs (NSAIDS) blocks the production of a chemical that decreases acid production.
 This way anti-inflammatory drugs contribute to the development of more gastric acid than normal.

 Radio - Based on data from more than 400 Thoroughbreds in race training, 50% of the horses had ulcers.
 Horses listening to talk shows had significantly higher rates of ulceration than those listening to music.
 Furthermore, it`s even found that horses have a distinct taste of music.
 Country and classical relaxes horses, whereas rock or jazz has the opposite effect.
-This indicates that horses may prefer silence to talk shows, jazz and rock music, whereas music they enjoy help them relax.
-Ref; Risk Factors for Gastric Ulceration and Auditory stimulation of the stabled equine
+This indicates that horses may prefer silence to talk shows, jazz and rock music, whereas music they enjoy help them relax. *Risk Factors for Gastric Ulceration Lester Et al. 2008 and Auditory stimulation of the stabled equine Greening Et al. 2013

 How to prevent ulcers